Membrane Autopsy Services from AWC

 SEI®: Superimposed Elemental Imaging

-The technique was developed in 2009 by American Water Chemicals in combination with PED® (Prismatic Elemental Delineation) as part of the membrane autopsy process.
+The technique was developed in 2009 by American Water Chemicals in combination with PED® (Prismatic Elemental Delineation) as part of the autopsy process.

 Live mounts are performed directly on the foulant to identify the types of microorganisms present and to differentiate between biological fouling due to bacteria, fungae or algae.
 Gram staining tests are performed on cultures grown from samples of the foulant.
 The samples are flame dried, stained and analyzed under an optical microscope to determine if bacteria are Gram-positive or Gram-negative.
 Gram-negative bacteria have an outer membrane that makes them more resistant to detergents and biocides.